lunchboxer/Kokoros/README.md

 Due to Kokoro actually not finalizing it's ability, this repo will keep tracking the status of Kokoro, and helpfully we can have language support incuding: English, Mandarin, Japanese, German, French etc.

-## Copyright
+## Copyright & License

-Copyright reserved by Lucas Jin under Apache License.
+This project is a fork of the original **Kokoros** [Kokoros](https://github.com/lucas-jin/kokoros) repository by Lucas Jin.
+All core functionality is based on his foundational work.

+This software is released under the **Apache License, Version 2.0**.
+A full copy of the license is included in this repository.